wawei225/Optimal-retail-store-location/README.md

 # IBM_capstone

-This is a project for Coursera Data Science Certificate.
+This is a project for Coursera Data Science Certificate, supported by IBM.

 This is still a working project where more contents may be included or adjusted.

-However, most of the analysis is completed.
+However, most of the analysis has been completed.